-With less than three months to go until the end (31st March) and start (1st April) of the new financial year, many businesses will be sitting down and beginning to put their plans in place for the year to come.
+With fewer than three months to go until the end and start of the new financial year, many businesses will be sitting down and beginning to put their plans in place for the year to come.

-Typically, planning is relatively straightforward and, while plans may never be 100% foolproof, the assumptions and predictions made provide the foundations for business success, opportunity and economic and financial feasibility.
+Typically, planning is relatively straightforward and although plans may never be 100% foolproof, the assumptions and predictions made can provide the foundations for business success, opportunity and economic and financial feasibility.

 Budgeting of this nature is not exclusive to organisations.
 Governments budget too and the significance of these budgets is far-reaching for business owners, employers and individuals alike.

 In the UK, the Budget is typically held once or twice a year—usually in the spring and/or autumn.